Choreo

 Each habit has a requirement to complete each day alongside a weekly schedule and expectation.
 By completing the minimum requirements, you'll get closer and closer to that overarching goal every day.

-Taking Notes
+Official Release: Taking Notes

 I included a journal in the app to add context to both habits and goals.
-You can track your progress over time by going through all journal entries or add notes to check back on later.
+You can track your progress over time by going through all journal entries or adding notes to check back on later.

 Maybe you want to take note of your exercise goals for the end of the year.
 Or you've got a list of books you want to read that'll help with your learning.
 In the journal tab, you can keep it all in one place and access them easily in context to their associated goals.

-Track Your Progress Over Different Periods
+Official Release: Track Your Progress

 Stats aren't just good for sports.
 They can also provide insight into how well you've been committing to building habits and encourage you not to break any streaks.
 With widgets and notifications coming soon after the new release, you'll be informed and encouraged on and off the app.